 Arranging reliable grease trap cleaning for your business need not be rocket science.

 Choose a reputable company and ensure you keep records of the services as they are performed will ensure you do not receive a fine from your local water authority of face any unpleasant situation like an overflow or blockage.

-Waster makes your grease trap solutions easy – as we operate on flexible 30 day agreements and do not charge hidden fees.
+Waster makes your grease trap solutions easy.
+We operate on flexible 30-day agreements and do not charge hidden fees.

 Check out the quick video below which provides answers to common questions.

-Of course – you can also give us a call and our friendly customer service team will be very happy to help you with any questions.
+Of course, you can also give our friendly customer service team a call.
+They will be very happy to help you with any questions.

 Common grease trap problems

-As a company that provides trap grease pit cleaning – we receive a wide range of questions relating to services, issues and problems.
+As a company that provides trap grease pit or trap cleaning solutions, we receive a wide range of questions relating to services, issues and problems.